Smart-Robotic-Viticulture/MaskStomata/README.md

 Instructions are provided assuming a Google Colab environment.
 More advanced users can set-up the code in their own python environment following the same instructions.

+### 0. Download the stomata detector model

+TODO: upload this on unsw side and copy the link over.

 ### 1. Using this repository for inference

 Following folder structure is recommended for inference tasks.